kgiszewski/LearnUmbraco7/z-Appendix D - Config Files/01 - Web.Config.md

 ```

 This part of the web.config is where you'll find ways to control certain behaviors of Umbraco.
 To modify the behaviors, simply update the value and save.
->Note that any changes saved automatically trigger a application pool restart.
+>Note that any changes saved automatically trigger an application pool restart.

 Let's walk through a few of these: